Chorko/Emotion_Detection_CNN-main/README.md

 ## Notes

 - **Training time**: Depending on your hardware, training the model might take some time.
 Using a GPU is recommended for faster processing.
+I would recommend using Google Colab for training the model.
 - **Saving models**: The trained models will be saved in the `models/` directory.

 ---